-- 1. OBJECTIVES OF THIS STATEMENT - 1.1 The Enterprise and Supplier Development Focus areas: - 1.1.1 Preferential Procurement; and - 1.1.2 Enterprise and Supplier Development. - 1.2 Specify the scorecard for measuring Enterprise and Supplier Development; - 1.3 The key measurement principles applicable to calculating Preferential Procurement contributions to B-BBEE and Qualifying Enterprise and Supplier Development Contributions; - 1.4 Principles applicable when calculating B-BBEE Procurement Spend and Enterprise and Supplier Development Spend; and - 1.5 The formula for calculating the individual criteria specified in the Enterprise and Supplier Development scorecard.
+- 1.1 The Enterprise and Supplier Development Focus areas: - 1.1.1.
+Preferential Procurement; - 1.1.2.
+Supplier Development; - 1.1.3.
+Enterprise Development. - 1.2 Specify the scorecard for measuring Enterprise and Supplier Development; - 1.3 The key measurement principles applicable to calculating Preferential Procurement contributions to B-BBEE and Qualifying Enterprise and Supplier Development Contributions; - 1.4 Principles applicable when calculating B-BBEE Procurement Spend and Enterprise and Supplier Development Spend; and - 1.5 The formula for calculating the individual criteria specified in the Enterprise and Supplier Development scorecard as defined in the Amended ICT Sector Code.